EPI-USE-Labs/supergrid.js/README.md

   When set to true and staticGrid is false, vertical resizing is enabled for all blocks.
 Blocks can be resized to any height.

 * *staticGrid* (default: true)
-  When set to false, dragging and resizing is enabled (resizing is dependent on other options) but requires jQuery UI.
+  IF set then no resizing or dragging is possible otherwise dragging and resizing is enabled (resizing is dependent on other options) but requires jQuery UI.

 ### CSS classes